syncfusion-content/uwp-docs/uwp/installation/web-installer/how-to-install.md

 documentation: ug
 ---

-# How to Install Syncfusion® UWP Web Installe
+# How to Install Syncfusion® UWP Web Installer

 ## Overview